Remember to get milk while you're at the store, and more

 - Tap on Done at the top-right corner to save your location-based reminder.

 Add New Reminders Using Siri

 If you’re in a hurry or in a situation where you can’t type a reminder, you can use Siri to create a new reminder in the Apple Reminders app.
-Since both Siri and Reminders are developed by Apple, they’re tightly integrated with each other and you can use one to create items in another.
+Since both Siri and Reminders are developed by Apple, they’re tightly integrated and you can use one to create items in another.

-- Fire-up Siri as you normally would.
+- Fire up Siri as you normally would.

 - Ask her Remind me to and then add whatever you want to be reminded about.
 For example, you can ask her Remind me to buy milk at 8 AM tomorrow and it’ll create a reminder for 8 AM tomorrow in the app.

 - You can use variations of the natural language to create specific reminders.